Reliable and accurate characterization of photovoltaic devices

 If you are using one of our substrate systems, the Solar Cell I-V System can be purchased with a multiplexing test board (just select the 'automated' variant of your choice in the drop-down list), which enables automatic pixel switching.
 As an added bonus, the temperature and light will also be recorded during the measurement!

 Just plug in the system, install the PC software, and you're ready to go!
-The intuitive interface and clean design makes the Solar Cell I-V System easy-to-use, simplifying the characterisation of solar cells.
+The intuitive interface and clean design makes the Solar Cell I-V System easy-to-use, simplifying the characterization of solar cells.

 Wide Measurement Range